 While often used interchangeably, insider threats and insider risks pose distinct challenges to data security.
-This article explores the key differences between these two concepts and offers actionable strategies to mitigate them.
+This article explores the key differences between these two concepts.

 When we talk about safeguarding our businesses from data breaches, two terms frequently come up: insider threat and insider risk.